mwstowe/crowtdiscordbot/README.md

 ## Conversation Context

-The bot now includes conversation context when making API calls to Gemini.
+The bot includes conversation context when making API calls to Gemini.
 This means:

 1. The bot retrieves the last 5 messages from the conversation history
 2. These messages are included in the prompt sent to Gemini